 Property boundaries, 20m Contours, road names, rail line, address & title points sourced from Land Information NZ.
 Crown Copyright reserved.
-Property boundaries accuracy: -+/-1m in urban areas, -+/-30m in rural areas.
+Property boundaries accuracy: +/-1m in urban areas, +/-30m in nural areas.
 Census data sourced from Statistics NZ.
-Postcodes sourced from NZ Post.
+Postodes sourced from NZ Post.
 Assets, contours, water and drainage information shown is approximate and must not be used for detailed engineering design.
 Other data has been compiled from a variety of sources and its accuracy may vary, but is generally +/- 1m.

-MAP PRODUCED BY: Wellington City Council 101 Wakefield Street WELLINGTON, NZ
+MAP PRODUCED BY: Wellington City Council 101 Wakefield Street WELLINGTON, NZ ORIGINAL MAP SIZE: A4 AUTHOR: presto2j DATE: 12/09/2016 REFERENCE:

-Absolutely Positively Wellington City Council Me Heke Ki Pöneke
+Absolutely Positively Wellington City Council Methics & Posia

-8. Appendix one track classification
+8. Appendix one - track classification

 Track types relate to the design specifications, which are defined by the type of use and the type of environment that the access way is located in.
 All design, maintenance and upgrades are carried out in accordance with New Zealand Standard SNZ 8630:2004 (refer also to the Wellington City Council Track Maintenance and Upgrade Manual, 2007).
+The New Zealand Cycle Trail Design Guide is also used.
 In this plan, the main user groups are pedestrians, bikers and vehicles.
 The classification for each is: